chenxingqiang/secret-learn/doc/roadmap.rst

 #.
 More didactic documentation

-   * More and more options have been added to jax-sklearn.
+   * More and more options have been added to secret-learn.
 As a result, the documentation is crowded which makes it hard for beginners to get the big picture.
 Some work could be done in prioritizing the information.